James Dobbins (diplomat)

-James Francis Dobbins Jr. (born May 31, 1942) is an American diplomat who served as United States Ambassador to the European Union (1991–1993), as Assistant Secretary of State for European Affairs (2001), and as Special Representative for Afghanistan and Pakistan (May 2013 – July 2014).
-He is a member of the American Academy of Diplomacy.
-He was envoy to Kosovo, Bosnia, Haiti, and Somalia.
-In 2001, he led negotiations leading to the Bonn Agreement, and served as acting Ambassador of the United States to Afghanistan during the transitional period.
-He was head of international and security policy for the RAND Corporation.
+James Francis Dobbins Jr. (May 31, 1942 – July 3, 2023) was an American diplomat who served as United States ambassador to the European Union (1991–1993), assistant secretary of state for European affairs (2001), and special representative for Afghanistan and Pakistan (May 2013–July 2014).
+He was a member of the American Academy of Diplomacy.
+Additionally, Dobbins served as envoy to Kosovo, Bosnia, Haiti, and Somalia.
+In 2001, he led negotiations leading to the Bonn Agreement, and served as acting ambassador of the United States to Afghanistan during the transitional period.
+He was later head of international and security policy for the RAND Corporation.

 Education

-Dobbins graduated with a Bachelor of Science in International Affairs from the School of Foreign Service at Georgetown University.
+Dobbins graduated with a BS in international affairs from the School of Foreign Service at Georgetown University.

+Death

+Dobbins died from complications of Parkinson's disease on July 3, 2023, at the age of 81.